-Due to the paucity of information on the existence and distribution of precious corals and the absence of a precious coral fishery in the Mariana Archipelago, specification of MSY, OY and overfishing have not been individually determined for precious coral management unit species.
-However, OY values have been defined for precious corals in the exploratory areas around CNMI and Guam.
-Should a precious coral fishery develop in the Mariana Archipelago, the Council may develop specifications for specific coral species or beds depending on the information and stock assessment tools available.
-Spatial assessments will initially be done separately for EEZ waters around Guam and CNMI but may be integrated as stock bounds and ecosystem structure become better understood.
+Due to the paucity of information on the existence and distribution of precious corals, and the absence of a precious coral fishery in the PRIA, specification of MSY, OY and overfishing have not been specifically determined for precious coral management unit species in the PRIA.
+However, as a precautionary approach, a quota for precious corals in the Exploratory Precious Coral Permit Area (which includes the PRIA) has been set at 1,000 kg/year.
+Should a precious coral fishery develop in the PRIA, the Council may develop specifications for specific coral beds depending on the information and stock assessment tools available.